draftverify/draftverify.com/docs/f-4-na-draft-risk-profile.md

 ## 2.0 Operational Risk

-The most common incidents in mixed draft systems are operational — and they are almost **always unintentional**.
+Operational errors are the most frequent cause of NA draft failure.

 ### 2.1 Mis-Serve (Accidental Alcohol Service)
-The single highest-risk event.
+The highest-risk and most common failure event.

-Occurs when:
+Mis-serves occur when:
-- an alcoholic keg is tapped onto an NA line,
+- an alcoholic keg is connected to an NA line
-- a faucet is mislabeled,
+- a faucet is mislabeled
+- tower-sharing causes staff confusion
-- a staff member assumes a line is NA because “it usually is,”
+- a staff member assumes a line is NA “because it usually is”
-- tower sharing causes confusion.

 ### 2.2 Incorrect Line Switching
-Happens during:
+Risks are amplified during:
-- keg changeovers
+- keg swaps
-- mid-shift product rotations
+- seasonal product rotations
+- high-volume service periods
-- events with temporary draft setups
+- temporary or mobile draft setups
-- shared coolers with many similar-looking kegs

-### 2.3 Staff Turnover
+### 2.3 High Staff Turnover
-Bars, restaurants, and event venues have high turnover.
+Bars and restaurants experience continual turnover.

-New staff often:
+New staff may:

-- don't know which lines are NA
+- not know which lines are NA
-- assume the previous employee routed everything correctly
-- rely on memory or guesswork
+- rely on memory rather than identification
+- skip verification under time pressure

-### 2.4 Multi-Vendor Draft Rooms
+### 2.4 Cooler & Keg Room Congestion
-In large coolers:
+Typical environments include:
+- mixed alcoholic and NA kegs
+- nearly identical stainless vessels
-- different breweries
+- limited labeling
 - multiple distributors
-- temporary kegs
-- seasonal rotations

-…create **identity chaos** without a standard.

-**DraftVerify eliminates these operational risks** through clear physical ID + a required digital check.
+Without a standard, identity confusion is predictable.

   </div>
 </section>